Abhizec123/Budget-Buddy/README.md

 4. Go to file and click on Open Project
 5. Go to the path where you have extracted the project and then select the Extracted Folder and double click it
-6. Now, select the Project and click Open
+6. Now, select the Project(ExpenseTracker) and click Open
 7. It wil be configured in your IDE
 8. Now, just right-click the project and click on run file
 9. Thats it! the Software Opens